Xinhua News Agency: Cairo

+In Portuguese

+Xinhua has a department in Portuguese since 2004.
+In 2016, they had 14 employees and launched a new portal.

 Cooperation with other media outlets

 In 2015, Xinhua and other Chinese state media outlets signed cooperation and content-sharing agreements with Russian state media outlets.

 In November 2018, Xinhua News Agency and the Associated Press (AP) of the United States signed a memorandum of understanding to expand cooperation.
-Some lawmakers in the US congress asked the AP to release the text of its memorandum of understanding with Xinhua.
+Some lawmakers in the U.S. Congress asked the AP to release the text of its memorandum of understanding with Xinhua.
 In response, AP spokeswoman Lauren Easton told The Washington Post that AP's agreement with Xinhua is to allow it to operate inside China and has no bearing on AP's independence, and that Xinhua has no access to AP's sensitive information and no influence over AP's editorial decisions.

 In December 2022, journalist Joshua Kurlantzick said that Xinhua has had more success than other Chinese state media outlets such as China Global Television Network and China Radio International in acting as a part of China's media offensive, with Xinhua having signed content sharing agreements with many news agencies around the world.
 He noted that "unlike with, say, a television station that a viewer has to actively turn on, and probably knows the channel, most print or online readers do not check the bylines of news articles—making it easier for Xinhua copy to slip through to readers."
 He also noted: "In developing countries, Xinhua is increasingly stepping into the void left by other news wires like the Associated Press, because Xinhua content is free or cheap", and warned about Xinhua content being used by local news outlets in countries such as Thailand, saying: "Readers don't really notice where it comes from.
 That's going to skew the views of the general reading public, and that's quite dangerous."

+Partnerships

+In 2018, Xinhua, in partnership with Tencent's subsidiary Sogou, launched its first artificial intelligence-generated news anchor.

+Organization

+The Xinhua News Agency has the following organizations: